 - Primary brain tumors are tumors that originate in the brain.
 In the United States, primary brain tumors are among the top ten causes of cancer-related death in women and the eleventh in men.

-- According to the Central Brain Tumor Registry of the United States (CBTRUS), 66,290 primary, benign and malignant tumors of the brain and central nervous system (CNS) are expected to be diagnosed in 2012.
-4,200 cases are expected to be diagnosed in people under age 20; about 3,000 will affect children under age 15.
+- According to the Central Brain Tumor Registry of the United States (CBTRUS), 79,870 primary, benign and malignant tumors of the brain and central nervous system (CNS) are expected to be diagnosed in 2018.
+Approximately 4,200 cases are expected to be diagnosed in people under age 20.

 - 93% of primary brain and CNS tumors are diagnosed in people over 20 years old; people over 85 have the highest incidence.
 The average age at diagnosis is 57.

-- Meningiomas are the most common brain tumor in adults, accounting for 1 out of 3 primary brain and spinal cord tumors.
+- Meningiomas are the most common brain tumor in adults, accounting for one out of three primary brain and spinal cord tumors.
 The risk of developing a meningioma increases with age, and they occur about twice as often in women.

 - About 3 out of 10 (30%) of all primary brain tumors are gliomas, or a group of tumors that start in the glial cells of the brain.
-Counting only malignant tumors, about 8 out of 10 (80%) are gliomas.
+Counting only malignant tumors, about 8 out of 10 (80 percent) are gliomas.
 Glioblastoma multiforme is the most common type of glioma.

 Metastatic Brain Tumors

-- Metastatic brain tumors, or those that originate outside the brain, occur in 20% to 40% of people with cancer.
+- Metastatic brain tumors, or those that originate outside the brain, occur in 20-40% of people with cancer.

 - Breast, lung, colon, kidney and melanoma cancers are the most common cancers to metastasize to the brain.